Owning a business

 When small business owners start thinking about selling, one of the first questions they ask is, “How much is my business worth?”

-At Baton Market, we’ve seen firsthand how clear, well-prepared financials—especially SDE—can make or break a sale.
+At Baton, we’ve seen firsthand how clear, well-prepared financials—especially SDE—can make or break a sale.
 Whether you're years away from listing or ready to hit the market tomorrow, knowing how to calculate and present SDE properly can dramatically improve your business valuation and help close deals faster.

 This isn’t about throwing numbers on a spreadsheet and hoping for the best.
 SDE is the story of your business’s financial performance.
 When told well, it helps potential buyers see the true earning power of your company—and feel confident about making an offer.